Houston DWI/DUI Checkpoints

 The idea for dwi/dui checkpoints was borrowed from the military in which random checkpoints have long been a practice in combat zones.
 Law enforcement likely considers American drivers to be the enemy in the ‘war to end drunk driving’ because sobriety checkpoints are increasing in cities and towns across the country and the fight is contentious.

 A sobriety checkpoint is a roadblock set up by police in which the driver is required to stop and take a random breath and/or sobriety test to determine if he or she is too impaired to drive.
-If the officer determines the driver is inebriated or otherwise incapacitated then that person is arrested for driving while intoxicated or driving under the influence.
+If the officer determines the driver is inebriated or otherwise incapacitated then that person is arrested for driving while intoxicated or driving under the influence of marijuana.

 No one is arguing that the police should get drunk drivers off the road for everyone’s sake.
 They simply should not be using tactics that are not sanctioned by the Constitution and actually trample guaranteed civil rights.